ZeroDread/Update/README.md

 <br>

-**Update** is a blazing fast, interactive command-line application written in Rust that streamlines system maintenance tasks.
+**Nudge** is a blazing fast, interactive command-line application written in Rust that streamlines system maintenance tasks.
 With a beautiful, colorful interface and lightning-fast performance, it makes managing your development environment effortless.

 ## ✨ Features